Indians rejoice: Maggi noodles may be back on the menu soon.

 On his visit to India in June to combat the bad press, Nestle’s global CEO Paul Bulcke said that there was a lack of clarity on the manner in which the testing was carried out.

 Amidst the furore, India’s prime minister Narendra Modi advocated that the public remain calm.
 On Aug.
-6,
+6, food and consumer affairs minister Ram Vilas Paswan said Modi had asked not to make unnecessary noise over issues such as the Maggi controversy till all facts came to light.

 Earlier this week, the Indian government demanded $99 million in damages from Nestle India on behalf of consumers.
 It cited unfair trade practices and the sale of defective goods as the main reasons.